 Trips like these only work if any aspect of routine life has been abandoned, including detailed plans or deadlines.
 Go into it with a rough outline of the agenda, some high-level must-see/do things -- and that's it.
 Improvisation creates flexibility, adds to the excitement, and enforces the authenticity of your experience.
 Southeast Asia is rife with backpackers that have a wealth of knowledge to share, and the expenses are low such that mistakes can be accounted for in a budget quite easily.
 Each person you'd meet has quite a bit in common; a sense of fervor -- a desire to dive in head-first, deliberately exploring the unfamiliar whenever possible, but not for an escape.
 Some things that stick out in my mind: the crazy driving rules and the ability of everyone to co-exist peacefully, despite vastly different socio-political/religious beliefs.
 Ask me about the food in person sometime (the seafood and mango-sticky-rice were unforgettable)!

 Now that I've settled back into the rhythm at home, I occasionally revisit the vivid memories in my mind of the trip -- if you want to plan your own or know more about mine, say hello -- I'd love to help you get ready!
 But, if I could leave you with these three simple tips for your own trip in Southeast Asia or elsewhere, it'd be to...

 ✓ Be pro-active and adventurous in each possible experience.

 ✓ Live a modest, simple life on the road.

 ✓ If you ever stop wondering, searching, analyzing -- go home and rest.

-Included below is a small selection of pictures from the collection of the wonderfully talented Sandra Pangonyte, then some of my own below that.
+Included below is a small selection of pictures from the collection.
 Enjoy!